ImageMagick/Usage-Markdown/draw/index.md

 For the above shell script case I just found "`awk`" to be the simplest and fastest means.

 Actually you can even use Imagemagick itself to do that 'macro' expansion using the "`convert`" format option...
-For example here I use it to calculate a point on the circumference of the circle, for this 'point symbol'.
+For example, here I use it to calculate a point on the circumference of the circle, for this 'point symbol'.

 ~~~
 # Define a string of X and Y coordinates